rsx-utoronto/rsx-rover/rover/autonomy/scripts/obstacle_avoidance/DOCUMENTATION.md

 ## Future Goals

 - Currently only supporting cuboid footprint for robot.
 Should be generalized to any convex polygon in future.
 Should also be generalized for 3D shapes.
+- Cost function for obstacles instead of yes/no when the rover footprint collides
+- No feasible trajectory found
+    - Most probable reason: Rover footprint is in an obstacle
+        - Either have a recovery behaviour or override this case somehow (maybe introducing cost for obstacles instead of yes/no)
+- Prevent a trajectory from going towards a wall and then realizing late
+    - Have the obstacle cost - distance from nearest obstacle
+- Planner should wait once it has reached the goal
+- Try giving dwa it's own velocity (from cmd_vel topic) instead of odom data (just in case odom data is really bad or in case rover doesn't actually move at the velocity that it's given)